JTCODINGLOG/Practise/project/README.md

 -I would like to try captcha, I do not think it is better than code validation, but it is interesting.
 -The user experience through some processes as it has been explained before (remember password) can be improved.
 -I would like at least to have a look and see if there is a chance of implementing single sign one, but I do not think that would be easy.

+Please, check requirements.txt to see what packages are previously needed to run the program without errors.

 Thank you CS50!